roobenweb/roobenweb/_posts/local/los angeles/2024-02-18-web-design.markdown

 If you want to take a hands on approach to building your website then learning the basics is essential.
 When you see success so do I which is why I offer this service for Free.
 I'll help you understand fundamental concepts and tools that will translate to useful skills in the real world.
 These skills will help you start a business and find new opportunities.

 ## Having A Website Is Important For Your Whitter, Business, Here's Why
-Your website is the first impression people get from you so it's important that your website exhbits you well.
+Your website is the first impression people get from you so it's important that your website exhibits you well.

 ### My Goals As A Website Designer in the Los Angeles, California Area.
 When I began my journey to become a website designer all I really wanted to do was to make money using my interest in technology.
 Now that I've gotten a bit older I've come to understand a little more about the world and how I want to make it better.
 One thing I've noticed is that theirs a lot of people around me that don't understand how beneficial these communication tools can be.
 My goal is to help more people around me get online so that they can find new opportunities.